lem0nSec/Alcatraz/src/README.md

 ### Searching for Files

-Since this is a very basic example of PE infector, we will use standard Kernel32 file management APIs for finding valid PEs.
-APIs like CreateFileA, FindFirstFileA, and FindNextFileA are what we need.
+Since this is a very basic example of PE infector, we will use well-known Kernel32 file management APIs (CreateFileA, FindFirstFileA, FindNextFileA) for finding valid PEs to inject into.
 A pointer to WIN32\_FIND\_DATAA struct has to be passed to FindFirstFileA as second parameter.
 This data structure is first allocated in the heap memory with LocalAlloc by the \_allocate\_win32\_find\_dataa\_struct procedure, then passed to the function.

 ```asm